Barney's Great Adventure: Plot

 Meanwhile, the town hosts its annual apple festival parade, which Baby Bop stops abruptly to search for her blankie.
 The truck driver swerves to avoid the parade, and Barney and the children chase the egg through the festivities.
 As the egg is launched across town, Barney gets help from his friend B.J. to catch the egg before it hits the ground.
-B.J. throws it onto the roof of the French restaurant Chez Snob.
+B.J. throws it onto the roof of the French restaurant Chez Snobbe.
 The egg lands in a woman's hat, and the children follow her inside to find it.

 Inside, the children discover that the restaurant has sent the egg to a circus.
 They find the egg in the hands of a juggler, who tosses it into the air.
 When it starts raining, the children take cover in a dressing room, nearly losing hope.
 Encouraged by a motivational song from Barney, they resume their search.
 With help from a quirky carnival worker, they discover it is inside one of many hot-air balloons used as ballast.
 Cody imagines a plane from a log to catch the balloon but forgets how to picture himself flying it.
 The group chases the balloon, retrieving it from the operator, but are forced to crash-land in the barn.
 The children recount their adventure to the Greenfields, and Barney startles them by emerging from a hay bale.
 The final color stripe on the egg changes, and the children rush to the barn, but Cody trips, causing the egg to fly again.
 Luckily, Baby Bop arrives just in time to save it with her blankie.

 The egg finally hatches into a Dreammaker, a koala-like creature, named Twinken, who shows everyone Abby's and Barney's dreams during the night.
 Cody apologizes to Barney, and they share a hug.
 Twinken puts on a fireworks display that lands in Barney's arms.
 As Baby Bop gets sleepy, B.J. starts walking her home, and they vanish.
 Twinken sits beside Barney, who has reverted to his doll form, on the front porch swing as Fig says his first word: "Barney."